T3hlo/Shroomifier/README.md

 Enter **Shroomifier**, a Raspberry Pi Pico-powered humidifier system designed to keep your mushroom growing tent in tip-top shape.
 Whether you're nurturing delicate enoki or regal king oysters, this gadget ensures your fungi friends stay cozy with perfect humidity levels.

+⚠️ Heads-up: This project involves electricity and tanks full of water.
+If that makes you nervous, it probably should.
+Please only attempt if you know what you're doing.
+You are solely responsible for your safety and any outcomes—good or bad—that result from attempting this build.

 ## Features 🚀

 - **Precise Humidity Control**: Powered by the SHT31 sensor, it monitors and maintains optimal humidity levels for mushroom growth.